FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

 Section 24 of [RFC2544] already anticipates possible time savings when Short Trials are used.

-Any MLRsearch Implementation may include its own configuration options which control when and how MLRsearch chooses to use short trial durations.
+Any MLRsearch Implementation may include its own configuration options which control {::comment}

+    [MB103]: We may say that how this is exposed to a user/manager is implmentation specific.

+    [VP]: Earlier subsection should explain when discussing implementations.

+    [MK]: TODO
+{:/comment}
+when and how MLRsearch chooses to use short trial durations.

 While MLRsearch Implementations are free to use any logic to select Trial Input values, comparability between MLRsearch Implementations